Supervisory Committee and Committee Meetings

 The report should outline the pertinent literature, describe the objectives of the research project, outline the methods and experiments, present results (including key figures and tables) and clearly state the significance of the results to the field.
 Progress reports do not normally exceed 10 pages (excluding tables/graphs).

 All supervisory committee members must be present, and the Research Progress Evaluation Form must be completed and submitted to the Graduate Program Assistant.

-FGS requires valid copies of all ethics, animal care and biohazard approvals.
-The student and supervisor should fill out TD4 Form: http://gradstudies.yorku.ca/files/2014/07/td4.pdf for research approvals (human participants, animal care, biohazards) and attach the most recent copy of the supervisor’s approval notices.
-This must be attached to the Research Progress Evaluation form in order for it to be accepted by the graduate program.
+FGS requires valid copies of all ethics, animal care and biohazard approvals and where applicable the student and supervisor must fill out TD4 Form (.pdf) also for research approvals (human participants, animal care, biohazards) and attach the most recent copy of the supervisor’s approval notices.

 All Ph.D. students must pass a Ph.D.
 Preliminary Examination within 18 months of entering the program in order to continue in the Ph.D. program.
 The objectives of this examination are to determine whether the candidate is adequately prepared to conduct independent research on his/her proposed topic and to assess if the proposed research is suitable for a Ph.D. project.